Which alterations do I need permission for?

 If there are repairs related to the improvement works you are responsible for, you will need to arrange and pay for them to be done.

 We may need you to return the property to its original state so you may be required to remove, alter or replace improvements.
 You must arrange and pay for this work.

 I'm a homeowner and want to make an improvement

-If you are a homeowner looking to carry out an improvement, click here to find out more about making a request to improve your home in our Homeowners section.
+If you are a homeowner looking to carry out an improvement, you can find out more about making a request to improve your home in our Homeowners section.

 I've already carried out an improvement